What to Drink in San Sebastián: An Insider’s Guide

 Sidra

 If you think you know cider, think again.
 Basque cider, known as sidra in Spanish, is a far cry from the sweet, fruity drink you may be imagining.
 Instead, it’s quite flat, naturally cloudy, and very dry, with an almost buttery taste.
-And with an alcohol content of only 6 percent, it’s not as strong as you may think, either—but it’s still one of our favorite options for what to drink in San Sebastian.
+With an alcohol content of only 6 percent, it’s not as strong as you may think, but it’s still one of our favorite options for what to drink in San Sebastián.

 Basques have been drinking cider for longer than beer and wine have been around, so it’s safe to say they know what they’re doing.
 They’ve perfected everything about the art of cider—from the fermentation process to the incredible pouring technique (from high above the head into the glass down below!).
 The unique pour and small amount in each serving of cider allow for it to accumulate the perfect amount of bubbles, giving each sip a crisper taste.